Head and Neck Cancer Treatment

 The initial visit to the radiation oncologist is for a consultation, when the radiation oncologist will listen to the history of your problem and perform a physical examination.
-Consultations with other members of the head and neck team, such as the head and neck surgeon, pathologist, radiologist and dentist, usually take place at this time or shortly after.
+Consultations with other members of the head and neck team, such as the head and neck surgeon, medical oncologist, pathologist, radiologist and dentist, usually take place at this time or shortly after.
 It is important to have the input of various members of the team who will be taking care of you before a treatment plan is decided and treatment begins.

 After the recommended treatment and possible options are explained to you and you decide on a course of treatment in conjunction with your doctors, a date will be selected for treatment planning for radiation therapy (if radiation therapy has been selected as the first or next step in your treatment).
 You then have what is called a "simulation" using either conventional radiographs (x-rays) or a computed tomography (CT) scan.
 These radiographic studies are used to plan the type and direction of radiation beams used to treat the cancer.
 Customized lead alloy blocks or a special collimator (multileaf collimator) in the treatment machine will shape the radiation beams to block areas that do not need to be treated.
-Treatment fields then will be aligned, and the treatment course will start one to two days after the initial treatment-planning session.
+Treatment fields then will be aligned, and the treatment course will start one to two weeks after the initial treatment-planning session.
 There is significant medical physics involvement in the planning and verification of the plan before it is actually delivered to the patient.

 Typically, treatments are given once or twice a day, five days a week for five to seven weeks, depending on the treatment schedule selected by your radiation oncologist.
 Generally, for the first couple of days of treatment planning and treatment start, your visit to the radiation oncology department may take an hour or two.
 Thereafter, each individual treatment takes a shorter amount of time, which varies depending on the complexity of the set-up.
 You will not feel or see anything during a radiation treatment, although the machine makes a sound that may be heard during the treatment.